leo-arch/clifm/README.md

 Binary packages for some of the major Linux distributions are available via the [OpenSUSE Build System](https://download.opensuse.org/repositories/home:/archcrack/).

-This is the list of currently avaialable packages per ditribution:
+This is the list of currently avaialable packages per distribution:

 Archlinux \
 CentOS \